Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 The team ultimately selected ChaosSearch because of its ease-of-use, low cost, and the ability to retain unlimited data directly in Amazon S3.
 Using a Kibana interface, the team can now search and analyze historical log data without data movement.

-“One of the best things we’ve gotten out of ChaosSearch is the ability to keep all of our data in S3,” says Rodgers-Pryor.
+“One of the best things we’ve gotten out of ChaosSearch is the ability to keep all of our data in Amazon S3,” says Rodgers-Pryor.
 “It’s cheap and easy to keep all of our data available and indexed.
 We can search through it at any time to dig deeper into problems that crop up.
 ChaosSearch lets us ask the important questions about the root cause of issues, how long they’ve been happening, and other factors that might have contributed to the problem.”

 With ChaosSearch, the team can now retain log data indefinitely, versus saving only a week or two of data in Elasticsearch.
 That change has increased the team’s capacity to use log data to solve business problems, and unlocked new opportunities to discover deeper product insights.